 Bear in mind that this recipe is for ONE BAGGIE of ice cream.
 Therefore, each individual will have to follow these directions with his/her own individual baggie of ice cream!

-1 tablespoon of Texas Pepper Jelly’s Spicy Peach Grilling Sauce
+- 1 tablespoon of Texas Pepper Jelly’s Peachy Peach Rib Candy

 What to do:

-Mix the milk, vanilla, sugar, peaches, and grilling sauce in the quart size bag.
+Mix the milk, vanilla, sugar, peaches, and Rib Candy in the quart-size bag.
 Before sealing, try to force out as much air as possible, and then seal the bag.
 Double-check the seal – you don’t want ANY leakage.
 Put the filled bag inside the second bag and double-check that seal, too.
 (The two bags are JUST IN CASE you get a leak. . . .)

 Play with the bags.
 Toss them back and forth.
 Knead them.
 Play catch with them.
 Check the seals occasionally; if you get an inside leak, your ice cream is ruined.

 After about 7 minutes, check the contents of your inner bag.
 You’ve probably got ice cream!
 If you don’t, play with the bags for a few more minutes.